£7 to £18 per day

 An effective AI email automation system reduces the amount of manual sorting, drafting and chasing your team has to do.
 It can read incoming messages, identify the type of request, apply labels, draft replies, pull out useful details and decide whether a human needs to review the conversation before anything is sent.

-Brocklesby AI does not build vague AI chatbots and hope they behave.
+Brocklesby does not build vague AI chatbots and hope they behave.
 The system is designed around your actual inbox, your tone, your business rules and your risk level.
 Some businesses want AI to draft replies for approval.
 Others want low-risk replies sent automatically.
 Many start with drafting and labelling first, then add automation once the workflow has proved useful.

 The aim is simple: fewer missed messages, faster replies and less time spent opening the same kinds of emails again and again.